 However, the studies reveal that the WRCs do not entirely correspond to the models and norms displayed in the use of the innovation system and cluster concepts in contemporary innovation policy and research (Danilda et al 2009, Lindberg 2010).
 The deviation can mainly to be derived to two constituents: The range of actors and areas being involved and the measures for business counselling being utilized.
 Both these constituents imply that the WRCs creatively have elaborated the prevalent models for promoting innovation one step further.
 Rather than engaging solely the industry and the academy - as in the narrow approach of Double Helix - the WRCs have involved actors from the state as well, as in the broader approach of Triple Helix (c.f.
 Lavén 2008, Leydesdorff & Etzkowitz 1996).
 The role of the Swedish state and the EU institutions has in fact been crucial for the WRCs strive to get funding and access to partners abroad.
-However, the examinations also reveal how a fourth group of actors have been central to the process of internationalisation, namely the civil sector.
-This sector is constituted by NGOs running their activities in a non-profit manner, thus reaching beyond the borders of commercial enterprises, political institutions and scientific academy.
+However, the examinations also reveal how a fourth group of actors have been central to the process οf internationalisation, namely the civil sector.
+This sector is constituted by NGOs running their activities in a non-profit manner, thus reaching beyond the borders of commercial enterprises, political institutions scientific academy.
 This motivates a further development of the concept of Triple Helix, introducing a third category of helixes: the Quattro Helix.
-See Illustration 1 below.
+See Illustration 1 importance, but also the idealistic ones.
+The organization of a Quattro Helix innovation system by WRCs thus partly overlaps with Lundvall's notion of a broad approach to innovation systems, emphasizing importance of people, skills, relationships and interactions as well as the role of basic research, workplace development and low technology sectors (Lundvall 2006).
+NGOs with limited financial resources have earlier seldom been perceived as key actors in the partnerships for local and regional development in Sweden.
+A broader approach to innovation systems - as manifested by the Quattro Helix - acknowledges the important role of the civil sector and might bring about a change in the assessment of NGOs within regional growth policies and innovation policies.
+The conclusion that WRCs can be classified as innovation systems - but thereto reach beyond the limiting understanding characterizing the concepts of innovation system, cluster and Triple Helix - calls for further development of existing theories on how innovation is promoted by joint action networks (Lindberg 2010).